 - Plan your client comms and content for the next 1-2 weeks

 If you use these marketing strategies during a recession, you can thrive rather than just survive.
-If you get this right, you can get rid of your deadwood business and bring in new work that you actually want.
+By getting this right, you can get rid of your deadwood business and bring in new work that you actually want.
 More than that, you can guarantee food on the table for you and your staff through this turbulent time and into the future.

 Learn how to quickly add an extra £2k of monthly recurring income to your practice (even if you are a reluctant business developer)